cs396-web-dev/spring2022/pages/_lectures/lecture04.md

 * <a href="https://flexboxfroggy.com/" target="_blank">Flexbox Froggy</a> (very helpful -- worth doing)
 * <a href="https://cssgridgarden.com/" target="_blank">CSS Grid Garden</a> (also recommended)

-In today's class, we will be doing a bit more HTML & CSS review (which you will continue practicing in HW1).
+In today's class, we will continue our HTML & CSS Exploration from [Lecture 3](lecture03) by completing a few alignment exercises (which you will continue practicing in HW1).